fehmi/simply.js/docs/README.md

 ## Examples

-Check out the `examples` folder to see smpl in use.
+Check out the `examples` folder to see simply in use.

 ## Donate

-Please consider donating if you think smpl is helpful to you.
+Please consider donating if you think simply is helpful to you.
 I am happy if you can help me [buy a cup of coffee](https://github.com/fehmi/donate). :heart:

 ## Special Thanks